ODINN-SciML/MassBalanceMachine/README.md

 ## Usage

 After successfully installing the ```massbalancemachine``` package and the Conda environment, you can begin with the example notebooks located in the `notebooks` directory.
-These notebooks will guide you through how to use MassBalanceMachine, using WGMS data for the examples.
+These notebooks will guide you through how to use MassBalanceMachine, using WGMS data in the examples.
+First, data is extracted from the [Open Global Glacier Model (OGGM)](https://github.com/OGGM/oggm), providing topographical and climate data for almost any glaciers on Earth.
+The example notebooks are focused on all glaciers, recorded in the WGMS database, in Norway.
+Example notebooks are available for the following topics:

+1. **Data Pre-processing 🌍**: Users have two options for pre-processing their data.
+They can either follow a notebook that converts their data into the WGMS format (in this [notebook](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_custom.ipynb)), or they can start with their data already in the WGMS format (in this [notebook](https://github.com/ODINN-SciML/MassBalanceMachine/blob/main/notebooks/data_processing_wgms.ipynb)).
+In both cases, topographical and climate data are retrieved and matched with the stake measurements.
+Finally, the data is converted to a monthly resolution.
+2. **Data Exploration 🔍**: [WIP]
+3. **Model Training 🚀**: [WIP]
+4. **Model Testing 🎯** [WIP]

 ## Project Structure

 - The ```massbalancemachine``` package contains the core components of MassBalanceMachine, including scripts, classes, and example Jupyter Notebooks that are essential for new users to start a MassBalanceMachine project.
 This core package, named massbalancemachine, can be imported into scripts and Jupyter Notebooks as needed.
 - ```regions``` contains additional scripts, classes, and Jupyter Notebooks that are tailored for MassBalanceMachine instances that operate in different regions in the world.
 If the region you are interested in is not on this list, you can, with a pull request, add this to the repository.
 Please make sure you do not upload any confidential or unpublished data.
 Regions that are covered so far:
-  - [WIP]```Iceland```
+  - [WIP] ```Iceland```
   - [COMING SOON] ```Switzerland```
   - [COMING SOON] ``Norway``
   - [ADD YOUR OWN REGION].
 PRs welcome!
 Message us if you have questions 🙂